thaian161/Botler-challenage/README.md

 </div>

 ---

 - Create a replica of https://botler.ai/en/citizens in 2 hours using React.JS and Material UI

-- Two hours were marked on the timeline by my commit: "complete at 2:18pm CDT - 2 hours"
+- Two hours were marked on the timeline by my commit: **_"complete at 2:18pm CDT - 2 hours"_**

-- Though I did not accomplish all the target goals of this challenge within the 2-hour time limit as I hoped for, I found it very exciting and fun, especially since it allowed me to practice real-life skills instead of just answering multiple choice questions or taking a theory test.
+- Though I did not accomplish all the target goals of this challenge within the 2-hour time limit as I hoped for, I found it very fun and exciting, especially since it allowed me to practice real-life skills instead of just answering multiple choice questions or taking a theory test.

-- Therefore, in order to increase my knowledge of a real-life project through practice and to satisfy my curiosity; I've decided to continue working to complete this challenge 100% after the two-hours mark using different branches
+- Therefore, in order to increase my knowledge of a real-life project through practice and to satisfy my curiosity;
+  I've decided to continue working to complete a 100% of this challenge after the two-hours mark using different branches